matn7/CS-Notes/src/main/java/persistence/README.md

 em2.close();
 ```

-- **Use Versionng Strategy (Optimistic Locking)** to prevent lost updates when implementing a conversation
+- **Use Versioning Strategy (Optimistic Locking)** to prevent lost updates when implementing a conversation
-(multiple transactions/[request, response cycles])
+(multiple transactions/[request, response cycles]).
-- Pessimistic Locking (Database Locking) is usable only within a **single transaction**
+- Pessimistic Locking (Database Locking) is usable only within a **single transaction**.
 - **When to use Pessimistic Locking?**
-    - When you've got multiple database queries being executed on the same data, within a single transaction
+    - When you've got multiple database queries being executed on the same data, within a single transaction.

 ```java
 List<Object[]> resultList = em.createQuery("SELECT guide.name, guide.salary FROM Guide AS guide")